irneh/workforpizza/posts/2013-04-16-scoot-stack.md

 ---

 This is part 2 in a series detailing the systems and application architecture running [Scoot](http://scoot.io).
-Scoot's core services are on Amazon Web Services (AWS).
-This article describes the application stack.
+The core services are on Amazon Web Services (AWS).
+This article is an overview of the application stack.
-This post is one half how we did it and another half how you can do it.

 #### Topology, with Generics